Struma/Labelr/README.md

 </p>
 <p align="center"> Fig 1.
 The above images are generated from this script. </p>

-How to install/use
+How to install
 ------

-An install script does not yet exist.
-It will be a bash file that moves this folder to a hidden folder in the home directory to toand a symbolic link to the script in $PATH.
+1. download this directory `git pull https://github.com/Struma/Labelr.git` this directory
+2.